PX4/PX4-user_guide/en/payloads/use_cases.md

 Surveillance and Search & Rescue drones have similar requirements to mapping drones.
 The main differences are that, in addition to flying a planned survey area, they typically need good standalone control over the camera for image and video capture, and they may need to be able to work during both day and night

-Use a camera that supports the [MAVLink Camera Protocol](https://mavlink.io/en/services/camera.html) as this supports image and video capture, zooming, storage management, multiple cameras on the same vehicle and switching between them, etc.
+Use a [MAVLink](../camera/mavlink_camera.md) that supports the [MAVLink Camera Protocol](https://mavlink.io/en/services/camera.html), as this enables image and video capture, zooming, storage management, multiple cameras on the same vehicle and switching between them, etc.
 These cameras can be controlled either manually from QGroundControl or via MAVSDK (for both [standalone camera operations](https://mavsdk.mavlink.io/main/en/cpp/api_reference/classmavsdk_1_1_camera.html) and in [missions](https://mavsdk.mavlink.io/main/en/cpp/api_reference/structmavsdk_1_1_mission_1_1_mission_item.html#structmavsdk_1_1_mission_1_1_mission_item_1a0299fbbe7c7b03bc43eb116f96b48df4)).
-See [Camera triggering](../camera/mavlink_camera.md) for information on how to configure your camera to work with MAVLink.
+See [MAVLink Camera](../camera/mavlink_camera.md) for information on how to configure your camera to work with MAVLink.

 ::: info
 Cameras connected directly to the flight controller _only_ support camera triggering, and are unlikely to be suitable for most surveillance/search work.